orijtech/golico/README.md

-# apache2conform
+# golico
-Apache 2.0 LICENSE conformation tool for Go source code files in Git repositories.
+Short header LICENSE conformation  tool for Go source code files in Git repositories.
+It supports the Apache 2.0 and BSD licenses

 Given a Go import path, to a repository backed by Git, apache2conform goes through each file trying to find those without license headers as required